jbannick/bci_hello/README.md

 # bci_hello
-Tutorial for creating the simplest brain controlled interface
+Tutorial for creating the simplest brain computer interface